 For an even more relaxing afternoon, sit down by the fire, hot toddy in hand and watch the world go by.

 Sitting back and resting your legs will get you ready to do it all over again the next day.

 What would Christmas in Aspen be without some shopping thrown into the mix?
 Wander downtown and stop into Aspen’s best stores; from local boutiques to top fashion brands, you can pick up something for your loved ones (and maybe something for yourself).

 Stay for a While

-If you’re lucky enough to be staying in Aspen through New Year’s Eve, be sure to catch downtown’s anticipated fireworks shows.
+If you’re lucky enough to be celebrating Christmas in Aspen and staying through New Year’s Eve, catch downtown’s anticipated fireworks shows.
 There are two displays on December 31; one at 8 p.m. and another at midnight.
 The town will be alive with locals and travelers alike, spending the final days of the holiday season before heading back to work on the Monday, January 2.